Headache

 5. International Headache Society.
 11.2.1 Cervicogenic headache.
 The International Classification of Headache Disorders, 3rd edition.

-Primary vs Secondary Headache
+Primary vs Secondary Headache: What’s the Difference?

 Primary vs secondary headache upper cervical spine assessment by physiotherapist